top of page

 World coffee growing belt.
 The Hawaiian islands have been scaled up to show their importance in the coffee world.

 Acidity is sometimes a confusing descriptor for coffee; it does not refer to sour or sweet, but rather to how bright or lively a coffee tastes.
 In its simplest terms, acidity is to coffee what carbonation is to soda.
-And, contrary to what many believe, lighter roasted coffees actually have the most caffeine (though the difference is not huge).
+And, contrary to what many believe, lighter roasted coffees actually have the most caffeine (though the difference is small).

 The standard measure for brewing coffee is two level tablespoons per six ounces of water, but that's just a starting point.
-Your kitchen is where chemistry and art come together.
+Your kitchen is where the chemistry and art come together.
 Add more beans or take a little away; blend your roasts; drink it black as night or as sweet and milky as a dessert.

 Remember, the best cup of coffee is the one that tastes great to you!